gujord/OpenAPI-MCP/README.md

 - **OPENAPI_URL:** Ensure the URL is accessible and the specification is correctly formatted (JSON or YAML).
 - **OAuth Errors:** Double-check that all necessary OAuth environment variables are set.
 - **Parameter Issues:** Use the `--dry-run` flag to validate parameters and check for missing or incorrectly formatted values.
+- **Tool Naming:** Tool names must only contain alphanumeric characters, underscores, or hyphens.
+If you encounter errors related to tool names, verify that you are not using invalid characters (e.g., forward slashes).

 ## Contributions